Performance Enhancing Technology

 Grooved Driver/Iron Grip CHOICES

 NEW FOR 2014 SEASON

 This grip is softer with a durometer of 50.
 It is lighter at 50 ±2 grams.
 This grip replicates the specifications of the traditional driver/iron grip while preserving the USGA conforming grooves for breakthrough performance.
 It has the feel of a "velvet" grip.
 There are longitudinal grooves in each quadrant.
-The butt design is such that provides a visual guide for assembly to the shaft and orientation of the longitudinal grooves. ** Also order laser alignment tool to insure proper installation.
+The butt design is such that provides a visual guide for assembly to the shaft and orientation of the longitudinal grooves. ** Also order Putter Grip Alignment Laser to insure proper installation.

 All of our testing was performed with the top line at neutral position.
-The laser alignment instrument has a fin or keel to make sure the grooves good down the shaft to the hosel, not the club face leading edge.
+The Putter Grip Alignment Laser has a fin or keel to make sure the grooves good down the shaft to the hosel, not the club face leading edge.
 The later may vary from club to club.

 We only tested the neutral grooved position.
 It does not matter where the player places their hands or thumbs.
 There are 4 grooves and the hands will feel them somewhere.

 The angled lines on the butt provide a guide to facilitate the straight down the middle of the shaft application of the top groove.
 If the player wants the groove slightly right or left to accommodate his/her particular grip so that their thumb of their upper hand is under the groove when the club is at the top of the back swing.

 Weight: 50 grams